microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 4 - Confirm Delete.md

 <br/>

 #### 3. Update the remove button to show the modal dialog
-Next we need to update the remove button to show the modal dialog when the delete button is clicked.
+We need to update the remove button to show the modal dialog when the delete button is clicked.
 Open the `app.js` file replace the `<button type='submit'...>Remove</button>` with the following code:

 ```html
 <a type="button" class="btn btn-danger delete-btn" data-bs-toggle="modal" data-bs-target="#confirmModal" data-url="{{ url_for('remove_todo', id=todo.id) }}" data-taskname="{{ todo.name }}"">Remove</a>